UoB-COMSM0110/2024-group-18/README.md

 <img src="https://i.imgur.com/eQKRT9U.jpeg" width="250">

 Over the holidays, we switched to doing scrum-style stand-up meetings (at least 3 times a week) over Microsoft Teams.
-This proved very effective.
+These have been shown to be effective in a remote context (Cucolaş and Russo, 2023), and this was also true for us.
 In contrast to our in-person meetings, which could be very long, these tended to be shorter and more agenda-driven - we would focus on what work needed to be done and by whom.
 This allowed people to work asynchronously in a way that seemed to reduce stress whilst still having frequent check-in points to ask for help or to pair program.

 Early on, we had to decide which game to build.
 To do this, we used a [ranked preferences voting tool](https://www.rankedchoices.com/), which allowed each of us to express our preferences anonymously.